aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

     In [3]: builder.x = load_node(pk=<PK>)
        ...: builder.y = Int(5)

-In case that your nodes' PKs are different and you don't remember the PK of the output node from the previous calculation, check the provenance graph you generated earlier and use the UUID of the output node instead:
+In case you don’t remember the PK of the output node from the previous calculation, check the provenance graph you generated earlier and use the UUID of the output node instead:

 .. code-block:: ipython